idemeum/docs-idemeum/docs-source/overview/oneclick.md

 User registration is very simple - **it requires validating the ownership of an email address with the one-time code.**

-When user logs in to your application, he is presented with a passwordless login form.
+When user logs in to your application, she is presented with a passwordless login form.
 Upon providing an email address, idemeum will send a **one-time code** to users' inbox.
 That code needs to be typed back in order to prove email ownership.
 Once registration is complete, idemeum user account is created, Decentralized Identifier (DID) is assigned to the user, and JWT token is saved as a cookie in the user's browser.

-User identity claims are encrypted by the user generated private key and are stored in a dedicated HSM protected area of idemeum cloud.
-Only users have access to their identity data.
+User identity claims are managed in user’s cabinet.
+The claims are secured using client-side encryption by user managed encryption keys that are backed by envelope encryption and AWS key management service.
+The master key is protected by hardware security models (HSMs) in AWS cloud.
+Only users have access to their encrypted identity data.

 ![One-click registration](/assets/one-click/flow.png)